B1tF8er/i18n/README.md

 ### getAll
 Takes as optional argument the culture, if no argument is passed it returns all the resources

-Throws an exception if the argument is not a string, is null or undefined
+Throws an exception if the argument is not a string

 Returns the collection of resources as a collection of Cultures which each has a collection of key value pairs with the localized strings
 ```javascript